Greater S.F. Bay Area bars, clubs, restaurants, auditoriums and cafes

 Saint Cyprian’s church in San Francisco, though no longer in Noe Valley, is the new home of the Noe Valley Music Series which features a wide selection of (mainly) acoustic music.
 The music itself is not connected to either church except as venues, but the producers had named the series after the original location, and apparently had too much invested in the name to change it.
 The link provided goes to the NVMS site and not the church itself.

 The Saloon is a classic North Beach dive that books blues.
 However, the rockabilly/vintage rock band The Bachelors play there (and not much of anyplace else) every Monday night.
+Jinx Jones and the KingTones play every second Friday afternoon, Christopher Ford is there every third Thursday afternoon, and blues bands play other slots all week long.
 Full bar, cheap drinks, and no cover Sunday through Thursday.
 It is the oldest bar in SF, and the second oldest bar west of the Rockies, dating back to the 1860s when SF’s “Barbary Coast” waterfront was a cove and North Beach was on the north side of that cove which was filled-in with rubble from the 1906 quake.

 Slim’s is sizable club, and sister club to the Great American Music Hall.
-Like GAMH, it’s mainly interested in booking touring twang like Dave Alvin and the Guilty Women or The Gourds.
-Both are good-sized venues and though we’d like to see them book more roots Americana, they’ve got to pay their bills.
-If local twang gets booked at Slim’s, it’s usually in support of a touring act.
+Like GAMH, it’s mainly interested in booking touring twang like Dave Alvin or The Gourds.
+Local twang gets booked usually in support of a touring act.
 The club has a full bar, food and reserved seating with dinner reservations.

-Established in 1851, Smiley’s is all the West Marin dive you’d want it to be.
-It can be a little tricky to find because peace-loving locals keep tearing down the Caltrans sign that directs travelers off Highway 1 to Bolinas.
+Established in 1851, Smiley’s is the West Marin dive you’d want it to be.
+It can be a little tricky to find because locals keep tearing down the Caltrans sign that directs travelers off Highway 1 into well-hidden Bolinas.
 There’s something poetic about having to know where you’re going before you leave.
 The Burning Embers, Whoreshoes and Jimbo Trout and the Fishpeople have played there.
 The place is a hotel too and they usually put the band up for the night.

 Speisekammer is a restaurant with strong support for local music.
 There’s an outdoor beer garden, cozy, low-lit dining areas, and regular, live entertainment in the bar.
 Kit and the Branded Men, the Saddle Cats, and California Honey Drops play there, often all during the same month.
 They serve German food with a California touch, so the meals, while satisfying and reasonably priced, are not the heavy uber-food many have come to associate with German fare.